 Now this is a hybrid drawing, a mix of on-the-spotism and research:

-Now, this picture, I’m sure you can tell, is all true:
+Now, this picture, I’m sure you can tell, was done in situ:

 Crappy background details is the give-away that I did this on-the-spot.
 There’s more such Paris sketches that I could show you (pages 36, 37, some of 38, 39, and two out of three of page 44) but what is this, come kind of Ph.D. exercise?
 I want to skip ahead and show you just two more illustrations that you might find interesting.

 This one from St-Malo, for instance:

 (Page 108) This house fascinates me.
 I didn’t mention it in the book, but around the turn of the 20th century it was so chic for French people to drop in English phrases in their conversation that even Marcel Proust commented on it, saying that it was such a bore to be in the company of such pretentious people.

 This house on the outskirts of St-Malo in Brittany is actually, truly called Villa Remember and seems to date from that period.
 It had such an interesting roof line that I wanted to draw it (as pictured).
 Top Cat had to wait while I sketched and he got bored so he took a photo of me at the gates of Villa Remember, because he had nothing else to do.